How is Zeffy free?

 Raffle best practices we love

-In addition to the impressive fundraising totals Iben Beachin LLC helped raise through their raffle, they saved $395 in fees through Zeffy.
-The fundraising platform’s 100% free model for nonprofits ensures that every cent of donations and purchases goes directly to the cause.
+In addition to the impressive fundraising totals, they saved $395 in fees through Zeffy — a fundraising platform trusted by 100,000+ nonprofits that has helped raise over $2 billion for causes across North America.
+Zeffy's 100% free model for nonprofits ensures that every cent of donations and purchases goes directly to the cause.

 FAQs: Arizona raffle laws